c111spike/BlindfoldChess-backup/replit.md

 When deploying with a custom domain through Cloudflare, use these recommended settings:

 **Speed > Optimization:**
-- Brotli Compression: ON
+- Brotli Compression: Enabled by default (no toggle needed as of 2024)
-- Auto Minify: HTML, CSS, JS all enabled
+- Auto Minify: Removed in 2024 (Vite handles this during build)
-- Rocket Loader: Test before enabling (may conflict with React)
+- Rocket Loader: Leave OFF (conflicts with React)

 **Caching > Configuration:**
 - Browser Cache TTL: 8 hours (or longer for static assets)